Welcome to CEBD

 Harmonizing Outcome Measures for Eczema (HOME)

-The Harmonizing Outcome Measures for Eczema (HOME) initiative was founded in 2008 by Hywel Williams (UK) and Jochen Schmitt (Germany) in response to the use of multiple unvalidated outcome measures in eczema trials.
-HOME aims to agree a set of core outcome measures for atopic eczema which should be included in ALL clinical trials and clinical record-keeping to allow comparison of data across multiple trials.
+initiative was founded in 2008 by Professor Hywel Williams (UK) and Jochen Schmitt (Germany) in response to the use of multiple unvalidated outcome measures in eczema trials.
+HOME aims to agree a set of core outcome measures for atopic eczema which should be included in all clinical trials and clinical record-keeping to allow comparison of data across multiple trials.

-UKDCTN - UK Dermatology Clinical Trials Network
+UK Dermatology Clinical Trials Network (UK DCTN)

 ) is a dermatology clinical trials network open to anyone with an interest in applied dermatological research.
 The Network was developed in 2002 by Professor Hywel Williams and a group of academic and clinical colleagues in response to the growing need for high quality evidence to inform dermatology clinical practice.
 The UK DCTN has now developed into a collaborative, national network of dermatologists, nurses, health service researchers and patient representatives.